1. How do I know which coverage(s) I am currently enrolled for?

-If you would like to confirm which coverage you are already enrolled for, you may call MGIS, the plan administrator, at 1-800-969-6447 x 175.
+If you would like to confirm which coverage you are already enrolled for, you may call MGIS, Duke's plan record keeping administrator, at 1-800-969-6447 x 175.
 You may also email MGIS at firstname.lastname@example.org.

 You can find an enrollment form here.
 If you are enrolling more than 30 days after your initial eligibility date, then you will need to submit the Personal Health Application with your enrollment form.

-You may enroll; however, any coverage you elect and are approved for will not become effective until you are actively at work for one full day.
+You may attempt to enroll; however, any coverage for which you are approved will not become effective until you are actively at work for one full day.
 Please see FAQs regarding "Pre-existing Conditions" before submitting your enrollment form.

 No. The voluntary STD plan only pays benefits for disabilities that are non-occupational (off-the-job).
 Job-related disabilities are covered by Workers' Compensation.

-No. Benefit payments for which you have paid the premium with post-tax dollars are not subject to federal income tax.
+No. Benefit payments for which you have paid the premium with post-tax dollars are not subject to federal, state, or FICA taxes.

 A pre-existing condition is one for which you were diagnosed or received care during the 365 day period preceding the date your plan goes into effect (look-back period) will not be covered until you have received no further treatment for that particular condition for 365 consecutive days from the date coverage begins (treatment-free period); or you have been continuously insured under the plan for 365 days (insured period).

 Under the STD plan, if approved for benefits, the disability administrator will pay 2 weeks of benefits even if your condition is determined to be a pre-existing condition.
-Under the LTD plan, we will not pay benefits for a pre-existing condition that causes you to become disabled within the first 12 months of your being insured under the LTD plan.
+Under the LTD plan, the disability administrator will not pay benefits for a pre-existing condition that causes you to become disabled within the first 12 months of your being insured under the LTD plan.
 Once your disability coverage begins, there is no limitation on submitting a claim for a different, unrelated disability.

 Yes.
 Benefits are not payable for disabilities resulting from commission or attempt to commit a felony, or to which a contributing cause was your being engaged in an illegal occupation; war or act of war (declared or not); or military service for any country engaged in war or other armed conflict; or by an intentionally self-inflicted injury.

-If you have less than 3 years of full-time, continuous service, you may be eligible for benefits under the voluntary Long-Term Disability (LTD) plan if you are enrolled for that coverage, subject to all terms and conditions of the LTD plan.
+If you have less than 3 years of full-time, continuous service, you may be eligible for benefits under the voluntary Long Term Disability (LTD) plan, if you are enrolled for that coverage, subject to all terms and conditions of the LTD plan.
 For a voluntary long term disability claim, please file your claim within 60 days after your date of disability to allow for proper processing.